nrbxyz/docs/Derpitcraft/README.md

 #### Slime Chunk Limits

-You can't get an infinte number of slime chunks.
+You can't get an infinite number of slime chunks.
 The limits imposed are as follows:

 - For a team size of 1-3 players: 1 slime chunk.
 - For a team size of 4-7 players: 2 slime chunks.